cm64-studio/jasonjs/README.md

 ## Licence

 JasonJS is licensed under the MIT License.
-See [LICENSE]
+See the LICENSE file for details.

 ## Acknowledgments
 A heartfelt thanks to the contributors and supporters who breathe life into this project.